-For a complete list of the options for the smconfig_server see "smconfig_server" on page 183.
+For a complete list of the options for the smconfig_server see "smconfig_server".

 Launching the VisiBroker Console

 In Windows, you can click the Borland Management Console icon, found in the Borland Deployment Platform program group, and select the VisiBroker icon in the left-side navigation bar on the Console.